 The Illinois State Board of Education has put together a page to answer questions and another with suggested e-learning resources.
-Though many schools have provided take-home packets or their own online resources and assignments, here are some additional free online educational resources from reputable companies:
+Here are some additional free online educational resources from reputable companies:

 - We Love Illinois Schools podcast – The Illinois State Board of Education has started its own podcast to support educators and education.

 - National Geographic Kids – Science and history focused articles and activities.

 - Kahn Academy – Free online lesson plans; requires registration.

 - PBS Kids – Educational videos and games, with a focus on younger learners.